8 ways mobile analytics helps you build a better app: Examples from Mixpanel customers

 “Without these kinds of insights and the ability to understand how our consumers and users are actually using the product in different markets and verticals…it would be very difficult to understand how we can become more efficient and sustainable as a business,” according to Bolt Product Strategist Aastha Yadav.

-Discover the why under the what
+6. How Clement Kao used mobile analytics to discover the why under the what

-Almost any tool will give you access to basic metrics reports, but they will rarely give you information about why things are happening in your app.
+Almost any platform will give you access to basic metrics reports, but they will rarely give you information about why things are happening in your app.
 By the time you figure that out, it can already be too late.

 Take churn rate as an example.
-Churn rate is important, but it only tells you the final piece of the puzzle—you’ve lost a customer.
-Before a customer churns, frustrations have built up over time to lead them to that point.Â
+Churn rate is important, but it only tells you the final piece of the puzzle: You’ve lost a customer.
+Before a customer churns, frustrations have built up over time to lead them to that point.

 If you don’t know what those frustrations are and why customers are leaving, you won’t be able to improve retention.
-A mobile analytics tool like Mixpanel has churn analytics that allows you to dig deeper and understand why you’re losing customers.
+A mobile analytics solution like Mixpanel has churn analytics that allows you to dig deeper and understand why you’re losing customers.
 You can see if:

 - Your onboarding is too complicated